Slavery and Human Trafficking Statement for the financial year 1st November 2018 to 31st October 2019

 The organisation has provided awareness training for HR professionals, managers and supervisors in relation to:

 - how to identify the signs of slavery and human trafficking;

 - what initial steps should be taken if slavery or human trafficking is suspected;

 - how to escalate potential slavery or human trafficking issues to the relevant parties within the organisation;

 - what external help is available, for example through the Modern Slavery Helpline and Gangmasters and Labour Abuse Authority

-As well as training HR professionals, managers and supervisors, the organisation intends to implement an awareness-raising of modern slavery issues programme during 2018/19 financial year by putting up posters across its premises to explain to staff:
+As well as providing the awareness training above, the organisation has also implemented an awareness-raising of modern slavery issues programme during 2018/19 financial year by putting up posters on noticeboards and giving access to leaflets for all employees.

 Chief Executive Officer